georgegabor/Confiles/notes.md

 Basic Concepts of Object Oriented Programming
 ========================

-    1. Class  -
+    1. Class:
         The class is a model or blueprint or prototype of an object that defines or specifies all the properties of the objects.

-    2. Object  -
+    2. Object:
         An object is an entity or instance of a class.
 The objects are mostly the physical entity but it can be a logical entity as well.
         Each object has state and behaviours.

-    3. Abstraction  -
+    3. Abstraction:
         Abstraction means hiding the implementation and showing only functionality to the user, where the user can interact with the provided interface, but the rest is hidden.

-    4. Encapsulation  -
+    4. Encapsulation:
-    Encapsulation is the process of binding the data by making it private and functions to process that data into a single unit.
+        Encapsulation in Java is a mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit.
-    Encapsulation provides security to the data.
+        In encapsulation, the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class.
+        Therefore, it is also known as data hiding.
+        To achieve encapsulation in Java declare the variables of a class as private and provide public setter and getter methods to modify and view the variables values.

-    5. Inheritance  -
+    5. Inheritance:
         Inheritance is the process of acquiring or sharing the properties and behaviours of the base class into the sub class to achieve reusability.

-    6. Polymorphism  -
+    6. Polymorphism:
         Polymorphism mean same name having different functionality.

-    7. Data Hiding  -
+    7. Data Hiding:
         Data hiding is the process of making the data members private so those will not be visible to other classes.
         The data of a object is not accessible to another objects, because each object has independent copy of the instance variables.

 Determine the output of code snippets
 ========================